Purpose of Tile Calculator

-The given flooring tile calculator makes your required tiles for your places process easy.
+The given flooring tile calculator makes the required tiles for your place process easy.
 You can put your square-feets and get, and you will get exactly how many tile quantities you need for your site.
-Keep your journey simple with the calculator to get the exact idea about the tile quantity you require for your areas.
+Keep your journey simple with the calculator to get the exact idea of the tile quantity required for your areas.

 - For the floor, measure the length of one side of the room and afterwards measure the width of one more side.

 The floor tile calculator will give you quick and accurate results.

 - For the wall, measure the height of the wall from up to down.
 On the other side, the width of the wall is from right to left.

 - Add the critical part of the calculation related to the size of the gap you want between the tiles.